-A Basic Retirement Checklist To Follow At Any Age
+A Basic Retirement Checklist to Follow at Any Age

 Face it.
 You have to know how much you need per month to live on.
 “Guesstimating” is just setting yourself up for failure.
 Make sure that you factor in inflation which can be calculated at about 3%-5% per year.

 The easiest way to start creating a retirement budget is to look at what you currently spend as a non-retiree.
-Grab your utility bills, bank statements and credit card statements for the last 3 to 6 months and calculate how much you are spending in major categories like groceries, eating out, and car expenses.
+Grab your utility bills, bank statements, and credit card statements for the last 3 to 6 months and calculate how much you are spending in major categories like groceries, eating out, and car expenses.
 These categories may change significantly in retirement, but having an idea of what normal feels like before retirement is a good place to start.

-2. Create a retirement plan.
+2. Create a Retirement Plan

-Decide what age you plan to retire at and determine how much you will need to save in order to live a comfortable lifestyle once you do retire.
+Decide what age you plan to retire and determine how much you will need to save in order to live a comfortable lifestyle once you retire.
 This is something you will want to reevaluate throughout the years.

 Many times as we age our living standards go up and you will want to make sure you are saving enough to continue your same lifestyle once you retire.

 Look at what sources of income you will have during your retirement.
-This may include a pension, social security and more.
+This may include a pension, social security, and more.

 You’ll have to plan for the unexpected.
 Sudden medical bills or a drop in the market can significantly affect your retirement income needs.

-If it’s been over a year since you’ve opened your brokerage statements or logged into your 401k online account, you’re long overdue.
+If it’s been over a year since you’ve opened your brokerage statements or logged into your 401(k) online account, you’re long overdue.
 Make sure you have saved enough during the past year and that you are on track to save enough before retirement.
 It is always a good idea to overestimate.

 A couple could easily have 5 or 6 different firms holding money for retirement which makes seeing your overall portfolio very difficult.
 Are you overexposed to emerging markets?
 Do you have enough bond or income investments?
 It can be hard to tell if you have to check multiple portfolios and start calculating everything by hand.

-5. Remember: It’s never too late.
+5. Remember: It’s Never Too Late

 If you start saving late, make sure you are saving every penny you can in order to make up for lost time.
-This may mean taking on an extra job, downsizing your home and more.
+This may mean taking on an extra job, downsizing your home, and more.
 Keep in mind that it will be easier to sacrifice now compared to later.

-6. Get out of debt for good.
+6. Get Out of Debt for Good

-Pay down all of your debts and aim to be debt free by your retirement date or even sooner.
+Pay down all of your debts and aim to be debt-free by your retirement date or even sooner.
 Getting out of debt early in life will make retirement planning a much smoother process.

 Continue to make retirement contributions to your retirement accounts.
 If at all possible make sure that you are maxing out your contributions every year.